LounesMD/MMStrokeNet/README.md

-# MM-STROKEnet: A Novel Approach for Stroke Lesion Segmentation Using multi MRI Modalities
+# Enhancing stroke lesion detection and segmentation through nnU-net and multi-modal MRI Analysis
 This package provides an implementation of the MM-StrokeNet method.
 This is a new model for stroke lesions segmentation from T1+FLAIR modalities.

 <p align=center>